bsubercaseaux/packit/README.md

 # Pack it!

-Code related to the Pack it! game, by Thomas Garrison @ CMU.
+Code related to the Pack it! game (idea of Thomas Garrison).

 Pack it! is a two player game where players alternate turns placing rectangular tiles on an NxN grid.
 The rules are quite simple: on turn i (starting from 1), the current player (i % 2 ?
 1 : 2) can place a rectangular tile of area i or i+1, that doesn't overlap with existing tiles.
 A player that cannot place any tiles on their turn loses!